AnnieChen1130/Memory/README.md

-# Memory System API
+# Memory: (Yet Another) (Vectorized) Second Brain

 A backend service for ingesting, storing, and retrieving event logs with semantic search capabilities.

+## Foreword

+You might have seen applications claiming to be a "second brain" or "personal knowledge management" system for you: Obsidian, Roam Research, Logseq, ..., they bring you with great experience on writing, or journaling, they provide you with fancy knowledge graph, great convenience on bi-links, abundant extensible plugin system, etc. I used to be a fan of them to.

+but as a person who is always easily distracted and not so well-organized, sitting down at the table and starting to type long paragraphs seems a bit hard for me.

+Luckily with a burst of LLMs since 2022, NLP become so popular that everyone get easily hands on related technologies, and empowered with AI-coding tools, we can starting to build something for our own.
+So this is it, the *Memory System*.

 ## Features

+This is a project focusing on **remembering** things and prepare for queries to **find** them later.

-- Ingest various content types (text, images, audio, video, web links)
+- Ingest **multimodal** content types (text, images, audio, video, web links, ...) with Gemma-3n;
-- Semantic search with embedding-based retrieval
+- Semantic search with embedding-based retrieval (and reranking);
-- Background processing for complex content
+- Async Background processing for complex content
-- Relationship tracking between memory items
+- **Bi-directional relationship** tracking between items

-- Reranking for improved search results
+TODO:
+- [ ] Web link scraping

+If you got any idea, plz open an [issue](https://github.com/Sunny-XXV/Memory/issues) or [pr](https://github.com/Sunny-XXV/Memory/pulls).

 ## Getting Started